dinakaranonline/blog/_posts/2021-02-25-Strategies-for-deploying-Machine-Learning-Inferences-models-using-Lambda.md

 [https://thenewstack.io/tutorial-host-a-serverless-ml-inference-api-with-aws-lambda-and-amazon-efs/](https://thenewstack.io/tutorial-host-a-serverless-ml-inference-api-with-aws-lambda-and-amazon-efs/)

-These are some of the various approaches that can be used to run Model Inference use-cases in Lambda.
-Please let us know if there any other approaches widely used that is missed out here?
+These are some of the various approaches that can be used to run Model Inference use cases in Lambda.
+Should you feel that this writeup has missed any approaches, please write to the author at
+.